Analytically Continuing the Randomized Measurement Toolbox

-In this Letter, we develop a framework to reliably estimate the von Neumann entropy in quantum simulation experiments using a finite number of measured Rényi entropies.
-While the von Neumann entropy can, in principle, be obtained from knowledge of all integer Rényi entropies via analytic continuation, $S_{\mathrm{vN}}=\lim_{k\to1^{+}}S_{k}$, a consequence of Carlson’s theorem~\cite{hardy1920two}, in practice only a limited number of Rényi orders are accessible, each with finite statistical uncertainty.
+In this Letter, we develop a framework to reliably estimate the vN entropy in quantum simulation experiments using a finite number of measured Rényi entropies.
+While the vN entropy can, in principle, be obtained from knowledge of all integer Rényi entropies via analytic continuation, $S_{vN}=\lim_{k\to1^{+}}S_{k}$, a consequence of Carlson’s theorem~\cite{hardy1920two}, in practice only a limited number of Rényi orders are accessible, each with finite statistical uncertainty.
 This renders the continuation problem ill-posed and highly sensitive to statistical noise—much like the analytic continuation of Green’s functions away from the Matsubara domain or extracting physical scattering amplitudes in quantum chromodynamics~\cite{Maximum_Entropy_Method,Bayesian_Inference,SVZ_SumRules,Sum_Rules_Review,Smearing_Method}.
-We employ the \emph{ stabilized analytic continuation} (SAC) approach of Ciulli and Spearman~\cite{CS1,CS2,CS3,CS4,CS5}, which reformulates analytic continuation as a constrained convex optimization problem: among all analytic functions compatible with the data, SAC selects the one minimizing a chosen $L^{2}$-norm.
-Our novel adaption of SAC yields stable and noise-resilient estimates of the von Neumann entropy even when only a few Rényi entropies are available.
-Fig.~\ref{fig:TFIM_Numerics} shows the performance of SAC in an example of estimating the half-chain von Neumann entropy of a spin chain model, and compares it against more traditional extrapolation schemes.
-For benchmarking, we synthetically add independent Gaussian noise to each input Rényi entropies.
+We employ the \emph{ stabilized analytic continuation} (SAC) approach of Ciulli and Spearman~\cite{CS1,CS2,CS3,CS4,CS5}, which reformulates analytic continuation as a constrained convex optimization problem: among all analytic functions compatible with the data, SAC selects the one minimizing a chosen $L^{2}$-norm, which measures the amount of structure induced by the continuation near the target point.
+Our novel adaptation of SAC yields stable and noise-resilient estimates of the vN entropy even when only a few Rényi entropies are available.
+As a first controlled illustration, Fig.~\ref{fig:TFIM_Numerics} shows the performance of SAC in an example of estimating the half-chain vN entropy of a spin chain model, and compares it against more traditional extrapolation schemes~\footnote{We also tested Padé-type rational approximants, but found them to be sensitive to noise and rational-order choices, and in some cases unable to return a physical estimate.
+See also discussion around Fig.~\ref{fig:simulation}}.
+Here independent Gaussian noise is used as a preliminary test of noise sensitivity and is also relevant when different R\'enyi entropies are estimated in independent experiments, such as many-body interference protocols \cite{islam2015measuring, kaufman2016}.
+The correlated-noise setting relevant to randomized measurements is treated in the simulation benchmark below using the covariance-aware SAC protocol.
 Beyond entanglement entropy, our framework applies broadly to estimating general non-polynomial spectral functions of quantum states accessible through analytic continuation.